gujianjie/Books/README.md

   * Detailed in TransferExit process
     * BootCtrl/CB gets root public key stored in the Bootctrl via InfoTab of BootCtrl
     * BootCtrl/CB verfies Signature stored in the Epilog, which has been programmed into Flash in TranferData process, with the root public key
     * If the Signature is valid, the ValidPattern, which has been temporarily stored in ram in the TransferData process, will be programmed into Flash.
 Otherwise, the flashing process is aborted.
-The corresponding block will marked as invalid in the next PowerOn Test.
+The corresponding block will be marked as invalid in the next PowerOn Test.

   ![](/assets/dynamic_transferExit_process.png)
 ---